brumocas/Tiki_Taka_Toe_Game/Server/README.md

 ## Requirements
+1. Git installed in the OS to clone the repository
+2. Cmake compiler installed in the OS to compile the project (Only used in How to Run option 1)
-1. Google Tests library installed in your OS for testing purposes.
+3. Google Tests library installed in your OS for testing purposes.